NeneKim106/UnityDialogueEngine/README.md

 # UnityDialogueEngine

-The repo is opensource of useful Game Dialogue Engine (ex. conversation, visual novel etc.) using Unity platform.
+The repo is opensource of Game Conversation System using Unity platform.